scaleoutsystems/fedn-ultralytics-tutorial/README.md

 fedn package create -p client
 ```
 The compute package contains all the necessary files and configurations for the client environments.
-If you make any changes to the configurations later, you’ll need to rebuild and reupload the compute package to apply the updates.
+If you make any changes to the number of classes or specific YOLOv8 model later, you’ll need to rebuild and reupload the compute package to apply the updates.
+For changes in the `client_config.yaml`, you don't need to rebuild the compute package.

 ## Step 7: Initializing the seed model
 To initialize the seed model, run the following command: